flintbot-021/boilerplate-app/README.md

 2. **Email Confirmation**:
    - User clicks confirmation link in email
-   - System verifies email and creates session
+   - System verifies email through the `/auth/callback` route
    - User is automatically redirected to dashboard
    - Organization is created during first dashboard access

 3. **Sign In**:
    - User signs in with email and password
-   - System creates session
+   - System creates session using the new Supabase SSR package
+   - Cookies are automatically handled by the middleware
    - User is redirected to dashboard

 4. **Password Reset**: